Jennifer Garner Ben Affleck Divorce Back On, Jennifer Lopez Rebounds With A-Rod?

 — lvenus52 (@lvenus52) March 10, 2017

 Let’s start with Jennifer Garner and Ben Affleck.
 According to The Huffington Post, the former “Hollywood golden couple” are simply stuck in a holding pattern when it comes to their divorce.
-Though neither of them are wearing their wedding rings (which doesn’t mean anything, really), they’re committed to being good parents and trying to work things out for their childrens’ sake.
+Though neither of them is wearing their wedding rings (which doesn’t mean anything, really), they’re committed to being good parents and trying to work things out for their children’s sake.

 “Maybe these two will never pull the plug, happily coexisting as they enjoy local Brentwood farmer’s market finds and karate classes ’till the end of time.
 But we’re officially done getting our hopes up.”